The impact of local noise recorded at the ET candidate sites on the signal to noise ratio of CBC gravitational wave signals for the ET triangle configuration: Results

-Since the time to merger at detection is a relevant information for multimessenger studies, we also provide the cumulative distributions of the fraction of detected events vs. the time to merger at the moment in which the threshold SNR = 12 is reached.
-(Figures \ref{fig:BNStime_to_dist_sos} and \ref{fig:BNStime_to_dist_terz}).
 At the EMR site, we notice that in the worst possible scenario only $11\%$ of events are detectable within 12 minutes from merger, whereas, in the best noise conditions, this fraction improves to $45\%$.
 For the 50th percentile case, on the other hand, the fraction is $30\%$.
 In Sardinia the difference between the three cases is less apparent, since the fraction of events detectable within 12 minutes from merger oscillates between $40\%$ and $47\%$.